 Lebanon real estate is some of the most expensive in Oklahoma, although Lebanon house values don't compare to the most expensive real estate in the U.S.

-Lebanon is a blue-collar town, with 40.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lebanon, you'll notice that it is more blue-collar than most other communities in America.
+40.80% of Lebanon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lebanon is a town of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Lebanon who work in business and financial occupations (24.80%), maintenance occupations (9.60%), and computer science and math (8.80%).

 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.